Jujedie/PlanetGenerator/README.md

 # Planet Genrator | A world building tool

-this software goad, is to allow the user an easy way to generate the surface of planets based upon multiple parameters such as :
+this software goal, is to allow the user an easy way to generate the surface of planets based upon multiple parameters such as :
  -1 : the average temperature